16 May 2017

 HyperChem: 6.x/7.x/8.x (Windows version)

-Gaussian: Gaussian98W Revisoin A.9 or later (i.e. Gaussian03W or 09W (32bit or 64bit, Single- or Multi-Processor version) recommended) is necessary to reflect the results of the Gaussian calculations to HyperChem.*
+Gaussian: Gaussian98W Revisoin A.9 or later (i.e. Gaussian03W, 09W, or 16W (32bit or 64bit, Single- or Multi-Processor version) recommended) is necessary to reflect the results of the Gaussian calculations to HyperChem.*

 TclPro1.2: TclPro1.2 (Windows version) is necessary to run ONIOM Interface for Receptor.
-TclPro1.2 is available on the Web free of charge.
+TclPro1.2 is available on the Web free of charge (Download using web browsers other than Microsoft Edge).

 * It will be necessary to edit the created Gaussian job file in order to run on Gaussian98, because of different format (ONIOM) between Gaussian98 and Gaussian03.